isabella232/journeys.en/help/using/building-journeys/terminating-a-journey.md

 A closed journey version cannot be restarted or deleted.
 You can create a new version of it or duplicate it.

-You can stop a journey by clicking **[!UICONTROL Close to new entrances]** while hovering over a journey in the list of journeys.
+You can close a journey by clicking **[!UICONTROL Close to new entrances]** while hovering over a journey in the list of journeys.

 ![](../assets/do-not-localize/journey-finish-quick-action.png)